 And finally, another one from Seneca, this one I think is great to ask at the end of the day:

 Where did I fall short?
 Where did I improve?
-Where can I do better?
+And where can I do better?

 Again, if you’re in the early stages of overcoming retroactive jealousy, I think this is a fantastic question to ask yourself at the end of the day.